 This example reflects a general rule of thumb when talking about the subject.
 Mention it by name every other sentence.
 Failure to correctly implement pronouns, especially in a place such a conclusion where the piece is wrapping up, leaves the reader feeling confused.

 Editing conclusions are the most difficult part for me in editing papers.
-We all know they are supposed to be there, but it’s the hardest part to write.
 In short, conclusions do exactly what the name says it does, concludes.
 It wraps up the piece.
-It’s a summary of what has been written.
 As my one of my writing professors used to tell me, “Tell me, what you’re going to tell me, tell me, and tell me what you told me.”

-Scrappy conclusions are the broadest of the three trends I’ve seen when editing papers.
-In blog posts, I’ve seen people just end their post after a list or after a specific piece of advice has been given.
+Scrappy conclusions are the broadest of the three trends.
+In blog posts, sometimes people end their post after a list or after a specific piece of advice.
 However, this rarely happens.
-Usually what I’ve seen is that people have too short or an improperly structured conclusion.
+Usually people have too short or an improperly structured conclusion.
 Conclusions, like all paragraphs, needs a topic sentence.
-Since the topic of the paragraph is to conclude, the sentence should reflect a summary of or conclusion made from the paper.
-This typically includes restating your main points.
-Afterward, the final sentence(s) provide an application for what has been written or a “Why should I care?” sentence.
+Since the topic of the paragraph is to conclude, the sentence should reflect a summary of or conclusion.
+This typically involves restating your main points.
+Afterward, the final sentence(s) provide an application or a “Why should I care?” sentence.